dlaptev/TI-pooling/README.md

   * TI-pooling ensures that the actual training of each features parameters is performed on the most representative instance.

 ### Any caveats?
 One needs to be really sure to introduce transformation-invariance: in some real-world problems some transformation can seem like an nuisance factor, but can be in fact useful.
-E.g. rotation-invariance proved does not work well for natural objects, because most natural objects have a "default" orientation, which helps us to recognize them (an upside-down animal is usually harder to recognize, not only for a CNN, but also for a human being).
+E.g. rotation-invariance does not work well for natural objects, because most natural objects have a "default" orientation, which helps us to recognize them (an upside-down animal is usually harder to recognize, not only for a CNN, but also for a human being).
 Same rotation-invariance proved to be very useful for cell recognition, where orientation is essentially random.

 Also, while training time is comparable and usually faster than with data augmentation, the testing time increases linearly with the number of transformations.

 ### Instructions for Linux
+First run `./setup.sh` to download the dataset, it will be stored in the root directory.
+Then, depending on the framework you want to use, navigate to the corresponding directory and start training by calling `rot_mnist12K` file.

+  * For TensorFlow: `cd tensorflow; python rot_mnist12K.py`
+  * For Torch7: `cd torch; th rot_mnist12K.lua`

+The code was tested for the following configuration:

+  * TensorFlow version: 0.11.0rc0 with Python 2.7.13, NumPy 1.11.3, SciPy 0.18.1.
+  * Nvidia Titan X, cuda/7.5.18, cudnn/v5.1.
-First run ./setup.sh to download the dataset.
-Then run "th rot_mnist12K.lua" to start training.
-The code was tested for torch commit ed547376d552346afc69a937c6b36cf9ea9d1135 (12 September 2016).
+  * Torch7 commit ed547376d552346afc69a937c6b36cf9ea9d1135 (12 September 2016).